Deal.II: History and Impact

 The software started from work at the Numerical Methods Group at Heidelberg University in Germany in 1998.
 The first public release was version 3.0.0 in 2000.
-Since then deal.II has gotten contributions from several hundred authors and has been used in more than 2,000 research publications.
+Since then deal.II has gotten contributions from several hundred authors and has been used in more than 2,400 research publications.

+In March 2025, the principal developers of the project received the SIAM/ACM Prize in Computational Science and Engineering for their "highly impactful library supporting finite element calculations.
+The software achieved a very high standard of software quality and modularity by providing packaged algorithms and data structures in a comprehensive and well-documented manner that enables and elevates whole communities to achieve more computationally advanced models than they could possibly otherwise."

-The primary maintainers, coordinating the worldwide development of the library, are today located at Colorado State University, Clemson University, Heidelberg University, Texas A&M University, Oak Ridge National Laboratory and a number of other institutions.
+The primary maintainers, coordinating the worldwide development of the library, are today located at Colorado State University, Clemson University, Texas A&M University, Oak Ridge National Laboratory and a number of other institutions.
 It is developed as a worldwide community of contributors through GitHub that incorporates several hundred changes by dozens of authors every month.